glennmatlin/FIFE_manuscript/iff/appendix.typ

 == System Prompt

-The LMs are primed using the following system/agent prompt to aid in aligning with our instruction-following and improve baseline performance.
+The LLMs are primed using the following system prompt to aid in aligning with our instruction following and improve performance.

 ```